JoshuaDiaz/CV-with-FPGA/Writeups/Lab Info/Lab Doc.md

 To begin, collect an OV7670 camera and a DE0-Nano FPGA for your team.
 You will need to split into two teams to complete this lab, so decide which members will go into each.
 Team Camera will be working on setting up the OV7670 camera with the Arduino.
 Team FPGA will work on creating a downsampler in Verilog, and writing an image to the VGA display.
 Once *both* teams are done, work to combine the two and display the camera's image to the display.
 Once a subteam is done with their task. they may begin implementing their image processor in Verilog.

 ### PLL
+Each team will need a clock to run their respective devices.
+The camera requires a 24MHz MCLK (External clock) and the VGA module requires

 ### Team Camera